terryyin/rubygem_digger/notebook/Paper.md

 library stop maintaining it, the users who depend on that library often find it very painful.

-* There are 1132 Ruby gems stop having any new versions since before 2015, which had been actively maintained for more than ten months before they stopped.
+* There are 1132 Ruby gems without new versions since 2015, but which had been actively maintained for more than ten months before that.
   We labeled them as "abandoned" gems.
-* There are also many Ruby gems that have been maintained actively for a long time with many releases.
+* There are also many Ruby gems that have been actively maintained for a long time with many releases.
 From software maintainability perspective, they are at least "maintainable" code some releases back from the recent.
   We labeled them as "maintained."
+  [IVZ: I'm not sure how to rephrase the above.
+In the current form it is very unclear how "maintained" is defined.]

-There could be different reasons why certain Ruby project stopped, and why some are still continuing.
-RubyGems.org keeps all the gems versions and most of the gems developers tend to release often.
-Perhaps we can find a behavioral trace in the releases.
+There could be different reasons why certain Ruby project are abandoned, while others continue to be maintained.
+Most developers of ruby gems tend to release new version often, and RubyGems.org store all versions.
+Perhaps we can find a behavioral trace in the history of gem's releases.
 Ruby libraries are distributed in the form of source code.
-If there's a pattern or we can get a model, then we can use it to evaluate Ruby source code or learn how to increase software maintainability.
+If there is a pattern or we can get a model, then we can use it to evaluate Ruby source code or learn how to increase software maintainability.

 ### On maintainability